chombo-discharge/chombo-discharge/Exec/Examples/CdrPlasma/Sprite/README.md

 ## Exec/Examples/CdrPlasma/Sprite

-This example runs a Cartesian 2D model of a sprite discharge. the input scripts and plasma chemistry are defined in
+This example runs a Cartesian 2D model of a sprite discharge.
+The input scripts and plasma chemistry are defined in

 * Plasma chemistry: air_chemistry2d.json (containing reactions and initial conditions)
 * 2D input: sprite2d.inputs